LohasOT/GoodReadmeGen/ExampleREADME.md

   *The what, why, and how:*

-  Node javascript to create a Readme file
+  Making a readme file by using node js
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)